rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ### "High priority"

+1. The Public Web and the Private Web.  public-private-web-2018-05-15.
+   (Friday)

 1. Andrea Conner.
 Things I appreciate.
 How hard her job is.
 Needing to build new relationships.
 (I don't have the best relationship with student affairs.
 I'm told that some student affairs staff are